 Cottle Strawberry Farm: This family-run strawberry farm opens to the public each spring.
 Just $12 per gallon for a “u pick,” and $14 per gallon if they pick.
 Check their website for seasonal openings and hours.
 (And don't miss their strawberries in restaurants around town, including the ice cream at Sweet Cream Company.)

 Harriet Barber House: The Barber House was built in 1880 by freed slaves who purchased the land in 1872, and has remained in the family ever since.
 The rectangular, one-story building is listed on the National Register and is part of the Lower Richland Heritage Corridor, which offers guided tours among some of the region's most historically rich spots - perfect for the history buff in you.

 The Palmetto Trail: South Carolina’s longest pedestrian and bicycle trail, this cross-state trail will be 500 continuous miles when finished.
 So far, 350 miles are completed, connecting state and county parks, national forests, nature preserves, wildlife management areas, Revolutionary War battlefields, Native American paths, swamps to mountains, and more.
 Open to hikers, backpackers, and cyclists, The Palmetto Trail connects residents and visitors to South Carolina’s natural resources.

-Mr. Bunky’s Market: This Eastover market serves up down home cooking cafeteria style.
+Mr. Bunky’s Market: This Eastover market serves up down-home cooking cafeteria-style.
 Look for the gas pumps outside and grab a seat at this general market and restaurant.
-Known for their hot bar, here you can get a meat, two vegetables, cornbread and a drink for under ten dollars.
+Known for their hot bar, here you can get meat, two vegetables, cornbread and a drink for under ten dollars.
 Or order up a catfish or flounder dinner, and finish up your meal with homemade banana pudding.